Saturday, September 1, 2018

 The trimming of the 5 mm excess needs to be conservative because of a trick we use to mitigate a bug unique to the FD411 flight computer.
 With the prototype fuselage build, it was discovered that when the FD411 was booted up without RF control turned on on the transmitter side, a pulse of the lowest collective pitch signal, as stipulated by the servo range configuration, was sent to the 3 servos.
 That made a rapid twitch down and up motion of the rotor blades, which added unwarranted wear and tear to the servos, as shown in the video on the right.
 But there was a solution discovered subsequently.

-It was accidentally discovered during the production fuselage build that when the servo upper range was higher than 2080 us, the twitch motion disappeared, which meant that the servos ignored PWM commands higher than (include) 2080 us.
+It was accidentally discovered during the prototype flight computer installation that when the servo upper range was higher than 2080 us, the twitch motion (as in the video on the right) disappeared, which meant that the servos ignored PWM commands higher than (include) 2080 us.
 In the production build, the servo range direction is in inversion, so the lowest collective pitch signal pulse translates to the highest PWM signal to the servos.
-To ensure that the high-end signal is higher than 2080 us, the servo arm rods need to be tall enough so that the high end needs to be raised 80 higher than (include) 2000 to oppress the tall servo arms.
-To keep the servo arm rods tall enough, the trimming of the 5mm excess needs to be conservative.
-The first servo arm hole, at 8 mm, is used with the servo rods.
-M1.5x6mm screw (#0 American gauge screw) fastens the servo arms to the end turn and the arm turns.
-Then, back off a half turn.
-The thread width is 1/32 inch, so half a turn allows about half a mm for servo clutch relief and ease of clutch slip.
+To ensure that the high-end signal is higher than 2080 us, the servo link rods need to be tall enough so that the high signal needs to be higher than 2080 to drag down the tall servo links.
+Another reason to keep the servo link long is so that the servo arms can be slightly tilted down to keep the link geometry near orthogonal during raising the collective pitch toward 6 degrees.
+To keep the servo link rods tall enough, the trimming of the 5mm excess needs to be conservative.

 Summary of the torques used in the build.